 - .1 All electrical equipment shall be identified by the use of Lamicoid plates.
-This includes all distribution equipment (Branch Circuit Wiring Panels, etc.). - .2 All equipment and enclosures receiving connections to the building power distribution system shall have their panel and circuit number identified by the use of Lamicoid plates.
-This includes equipment supplied by the electrical contractor, the mechanical contractor and all other divisions. - .3 All electrical junction, pull boxes and splitters installed in areas with drop ceilings shall be colour coded inside and out with appropriate coloured paint.
-All paint is to be applied prior to installation and not with-in the confines of the building. - .4 All electrical junction, pull boxes and splitters installed in areas without drop ceilings (exposed) shall be colour coded on the inside only with appropriate coloured paint.
+This includes all distribution equipment (For example: Branch Circuit Wiring Panels, etc.). - .2 All equipment and enclosures receiving connections to the building power distribution system shall have their panel and circuit number identified by the use of Lamicoid plates.
+This includes equipment supplied by the electrical contractor, the mechanical contractor and all other divisions. - .3 All electrical junction, pull boxes, cabinets and splitters installed in areas with drop ceilings shall be colour coded inside and out with appropriate coloured paint.
+All paint is to be applied prior to installation and not with-in the confines of the building. - .4 All electrical junction, pull boxes, cabinets and splitters installed in areas without drop ceilings (exposed) shall be colour coded on the inside only with appropriate coloured paint.
 All paint is to be applied prior to installation and not with-in the confines of the building.
 Install an appropriately coloured dot on the exterior of the cover plate to indicate box function. - .5 All conduit couplings installed in areas with drop ceilings shall be colour coded with appropriate coloured paint.
-All paint is to be applied prior to installation and not within the confines of the building. - .6 Where conduits are installed in a room where no conduit couplings are visible, appropriate colour bands are required to identify the conduit function. - .7 All junction boxes installed in areas with drop ceilings shall have the panel and circuit numbers contained with-in, identified on the exterior of the cover plate. - .8 All junction boxes installed in areas without drop ceilings (exposed structure) shall have the panel and circuit numbers contained with-in, identified on the interior of the cover plate. - .9 All wiring installed under this contract shall be identified through the use of self-laminating labels. - .10 All receptacles installed under this contract shall be identified through the use of Lamicoid plates.
+All paint is to be applied prior to installation and not with-in the confines of the building. - .6 Where conduits are installed in a room where no conduit couplings are visible, appropriate colour bands are required to identify the conduit function. - .7 All junction boxes installed in areas with drop ceilings shall have the panel and circuit numbers contained with-in, identified on the exterior of the cover plate. - .8 All junction boxes installed in areas without drop ceilings (exposed structure) shall have the panel and circuit numbers contained with-in, identified on the interior of the cover plate. - .9 All junction and/or pull boxes sized 150 mm x 150 mm (6" x 6") and larger shall be identified through the use of lamicoid nameplates. - .10 All wiring installed under this contract shall be identified through the use of self-laminating labels. - .11 All receptacles installed under this contract shall be identified through the use of Lamicoid plates.